 - Support staff are good, but only operate during European business hours

-- New network with a smaller number of servers to chose from
+- New network with a smaller number of servers to choose from

 Read our full review of PrivateVPN.